bakdata/streams-bootstrap/docs/docs/user/deployment/kubernetes.md

 # Deployment to Kubernetes

-The `streams-bootstrap` framework provides support for deploying applications to Kubernetes using Helm charts.
+`streams-bootstrap` provides support for deploying applications to Kubernetes using Helm charts.
 The charts cover Kafka Streams, producer, consumer, and producer-consumer applications and offer standardized solutions for autoscaling, monitoring, and state persistence.